This article explains the basics of a Tigo Fire Safety system and how it works.

 How many Tigo add-on RSS transmitters do I need for Commercial & Industrial Systems?

 The maximum strings that can be attributed to a single transducer core is 10 strings.
 A Transmitter can have up to 2 Transducer Cores.
 However, you may want to have more or less transmitters, based on the design needs for the system.
-Please use our Product Selection Tool to help guide you to the correct amount.

 Why can't I measure Open Circuit Voltage?